-The key to improving processing speed lies in making stronger connections in the brain, which allow brain signals to travel at higher speeds.
-To investigate the effectiveness of Edublox in improving processing speed, educational specialist Dr. Lee DeLorge in Ohio put the program to the test.
-Sixty-seven students aged 5 to 18 with ADHD, dyslexia, dyscalculia and non-specific learning disabilities participated in her study.
-Ninety-four percent of the learners improved significantly.
+This study follows a trial by educational specialist Dr. Lee DeLorge in Ohio, who put the Edublox program to the test.
+Sixty-seven students aged 5 to 18 with ADHD, dyslexia, dyscalculia, and non-specific learning disabilities participated in her study.
+Ninety-four percent of the students improved significantly in processing speed.
 Results were as follows:

 - Thirty-five students with ADHD showed a combined increase of 52.45 percent, from a pre-test average of 37.24 percent to a post-test average of 89.69 percent.